New Jersey Army National Guard

 The New Jersey Army National Guard consists of more than 6,000 Citizen-Soldiers.
 The New Jersey Army National Guard is currently engaged in multiple worldwide and homeland missions.
-Units have deployed to Iraq, Guantanamo Bay, Afghanistan, Germany, Kosovo, Kuwait, Qatar, Bahrain, and Egypt.
+Units have deployed to Iraq, Guantanamo Bay, Afghanistan, Jordan, Syria, Germany, Kosovo, Kuwait, Qatar, Bahrain, and Egypt.
 The Guard has also deployed to help with the recovery from Hurricane Irma in Texas and the U.S. Virgin Islands, Hurricane Maria in Florida and Puerto Rico, and Hurricane Katrina in New Orleans.

 The New Jersey Army National Guard is governed through the New Jersey Department of Military and Veterans Affairs.

 On the home front, the Guard is responsible for homeland security tasks in the State of New Jersey.